webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/single.rst

 The most simple Bcome setup is where your servers are loaded into a single namespace.

-Let's see how this works for an inventory retrieved from Google Cloud Platform:
+Let's see how this works for an inventory retrieved from Google Cloud Platform where I have two servers configured - a bastion server and an application server.

 Network configuration
 =====================